Myer R. Wolfe

-Myer Richard "Mike" Wolfe (July 15, 1918 – June 25, 1989) was an American urban designer and a founding member of the Department of Urban Planning (1961) and the Urban Design Certificate Program (1967) at the University of Washington.
-His life work pioneered such topics as urban form, the town as artifact, the urban design process, and comparative urbanism in the field of urban planning.
+Myer Richard "Mike" Wolfe (July 15, 1918 – June 25, 1989) was an American urban designer and founding member of the Department of Urban Planning (1961) and the Urban Design Certificate Program (1967) at the University of Washington.
+He focused on urban form, the town as an artifact, the urban design process, and comparative urbanism.

 Early years

-Wolfe was born in Malden, Massachusetts, in 1918 to Bernard Wolfe (1890–1972) and Ester Krawetz (1890–1969), Eastern European Jews whose families immigrated to the US in 1907 and 1909, respectively.
-Bernard was a plumber, and Esther, a knitter.
-They first lived at 145 Boylston Street in Malden, MA, and then moved to 91 Howard Street in Haverhill, MA.
-The household included Mike's older brother and a cousin who was about the same age as Mike.
+Wolfe was born in Malden, Massachusetts in 1918 to Bernard Wolfe (1890–1972) and Esther Krawetz (1890–1969), both Eastern European Jews whose families immigrated to the US in 1907 and 1909, respectively.
+Bernard was a plumber and Esther was a knitter.
+Wolfe lived with his parents, his older brother and a cousin of similar age.

-Wolfe graduated from Haverhill High School (ca 1937) and received a Bachelor of Arts in architecture (ca 1941) from the University of New Hampshire in Durham, NH.
+Wolfe graduated from Haverhill High School (c.
+1937) and received a Bachelor of Arts in architecture from the University of New Hampshire (c.
+1941).
 He joined the US Army Air Forces in 1942, serving in the Burmese-Chinese-Indian theatre of operations until 1945.
-He then enrolled in Cornell University's ten-year old Urban Planning Program and received a Master of Regional Planning degree in 1947, submitting a thesis entitled "The Current Toll Road Trend."
-Wolfe's first academic appointment was at the University of Kansas in Lawrence, KS.
+He enrolled in Cornell University's Urban Planning Program and received a Master of Regional Planning degree in 1947, submitting his thesis The Current Toll Road Trend.
+Wolfe's first academic appointment was at the University of Kansas.
 In 1949, he moved to Seattle to teach at the University of Washington School of Architecture.